JanakievskaA/Sales-data-mining/README.md

 - Analyze transaction length distribution
 - Understand purchasing patterns

-This helped in selecting appropriate thresholds for mining.

----

 ### 2. Data Preprocessing

 Two preprocessing approaches were used:

 - **Apriori**: Transactions converted into lists of items
 - **FP-Growth**: One-hot encoding using `TransactionEncoder`

-Missing values were removed to ensure clean transaction data.

----

 ### 3. Apriori Algorithm